GAMS-dev/gamspy/docs/user/basics/container.rst

 We can verify that symbol ``i`` is in the container ``m``.

-Alternatively, you can use the :meth:`read <gamspy.Container.read>` function to populate the container.
+Alternatively, you can use the :meth:`read <gamspy.Container.read>` function to populate the container:

 .. code-block:: python